Camille Cash, M.D.

 How much does a tummy tuck cost?

 The cost for a tummy tuck depends on several factors, such as the complexity of the procedure and whether it is combined with another procedure.
-The cost for a tummy tuck ranges from $9,000 to $13,000.
-Dr. Cash encourages you to consider a surgeon's experience and qualifications above cost to attain the best possible results and ensure your procedure is performed with the greatest attention to safety.
-She explains important considerations on her Choosing a Surgeon page.
+The cost for a tummy tuck ranges from$9,000 to $13,000.
+Dr. Cash encourages you to consider a surgeon’s experience and qualifications above cost to attain the best possible results and ensure your procedure is performed with the greatest attention to safety.